Semiparametric discrete data regression with Monte Carlo inference and prediction: Introduction

-where $h:\mathbb{R}\to \mathbb{Z}$ is a \emph{rounding operator}, $g:\mathbb{R}\to\mathbb{R}$ is a (monotone increasing) \emph{transformation}, and $\Pi_\theta(\cdot \mid x_i)$ is a covariate-dependent \emph{continuous distribution} parametrized by $\theta$.
-Informally, \eqref{tr}--\eqref{mod} is designed to adapt a {continuous data} model $\Pi_\theta$ for coherent modeling of {discrete data} $\{y_i\}_{i=1}^n$.
-We focus primarily on the Gaussian linear model for the latent continuous data $z_i$,
+where $h:\mathbb{R}\to \mathbb{Z}$ is a known \emph{rounding operator}, $g:\mathbb{R}\to\mathbb{R}$ is a (monotone increasing) \emph{transformation}, $\mu_\theta$ is a regression function with unknown parameters $\theta$, and $\epsilon_i$ are independent and identically distributed (iid) errors.
+Informally, \eqref{tr}--\eqref{mod} is designed to adapt a {continuous data} model for coherent modeling of {discrete data}.
+We focus primarily on the Gaussian linear model

-independently for $i=1,\ldots,n$, with modifications available for heteroskedastic or dependent errors and nonlinear versions (see Section~\ref{sec-nl}).